Cal-Poly-Advanced-R/regress431/README.md

 ## Introduction

-In this lab, you will write functions to implement simple linear regression, multiple linear regression, and ridge regression.
+In this lab, you will continue writing functions to implement simple linear regression, multiple linear regression, and ridge regression.

 Formulas for calculating coefficients of these regressions can be found in this week’s course materials.